openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 Furthermore to assess the viability of the metrics collection profile feature the monitoring team performed a detailed analysis of its impact in an OpenShift cluster.
-The analysis consisted of a test where an OpenShift cluster would run three replicas of the OpenShift Prometheus instance but each replica would be configured to a different metrics collection profile (`full`, `minimal`).
+The analysis consisted of a test where an OpenShift cluster would run two replicas of the OpenShift Prometheus instance but each replica would be configured to a different metrics collection profile (`full`, `minimal`).
 Then we would trigger a workload using [kube-burner](https://github.com/cloud-bulldozer/kube-burner) and at the end of